ErHaWeb/klaro_consent_manager/Documentation/QuickStart/Index.rst

     ..  tip::

-        If the script is integrated via TypoScript and is to be used in the context of both a page requiring consent and a page not requiring consent, take a look at the :ref:`klaroIsActive feature <klaroIsActive>`.
+        To distinguish between script integration with and without consent management, refer to the TypoScript condition :ref:`[klaroIsActive] <klaroIsActive>` and the Fluid ViewHelper :ref:`{klaro:isActive()} <klaroIsActiveViewHelper>` depending on the context of the integration.

 #.
 Finished!